Hacker0x01/docs.hackerone.com/docs/programs/general-settings.md

  ------ | ------
  Information | Configure what information shows on your program's Security Page.
 You can choose from these fields: <br> * Name <br> * Handle <br> * Website <br> * Twitter handle <br> * About <br> * Cover color
  Product Edition | Select your product editions.
 You can choose between Bounty Professional and Bounty Enterprise.
  Authentication | Configure your authentication settings.
-You can set up SAML and IP allowlisting.
+You can set up SAML and IP allowlists.
  User Management | Invite and manage users in your program.
 You can manage which groups each member is a part of.
  Group Management | Add and Edit various groups in your program.
 You can also add and remove users to these groups.
  Billing | Enter your billing info in the **Overview, Credit Card**, and **Prepayment** tabs.